An embedding theorem for subshifts over amenable groups with the comparison property: Theorems

 In order to construct an embedding from a given subshift $X$ into a given subshift $Y$, it will first be necessary for our construction to pass to a subsystem $Y_0 \subset Y$ in a way that preserves most of the conditions on $Y$.
 In this section, we construct that subshift $Y_0$.

 In the following definition, we borrow a phrase from functional analysis.

 \begin{definition} Let $G$ be a discrete group.
-We say that a subshift $Y$ over $G$ \textit{locally separates} elements of $G$ if there exists a finite subset $F\subset G$ such that, for every pair of distinct elements $g$, $h \in G$, there is a point $y \in Y$ such that $\sigma^g(y)(F) \neq \sigma^h(y)(F)$.
-If one may choose $F = \{e\}$, then we say $Y$ \textit{simply separates} elements of $G$.
-Because $Y$ is shift-invariant, $Y$ simply separates elements of $G$ if and only if, for each $g \neq e$, there is a point $y$ such that $y(g) \neq y(e)$. \end{definition}
+We say that a subshift $Y$ over $G$ \textit{separates} elements of $G$ if for every pair of distinct elements $g_1$, $g_2 \in G$, there is a point $y\in Y$ such that $y(g_1) \neq y(g_2)$.
+Because $Y$ is shift-invariant, this is true if and only if it holds that for each $g\neq e$, there is a point $y\in Y$ such that $y(e) \neq y(g)$.

-A subshift $Y$ locally separates elements of $G$ if and only if it is conjugate to a subshift which simply separates elements of $G$ (the forward implication follows from passing to a higher block presentation of $Y$, the converse implication follows from the Curtis-Lyndon-Hedlund theorem), and therefore the condition that $Y$ locally separates elements of $G$ is invariant under conjugacy.
-Our discussion here focuses on the case that $Y$ simply separates elements of $G$.